zimmski/tirion/clients/go-client/README.md

 t.Destroy()
 ```

+## Multi-process applications

+Due to the [architecture of Tirion's agent](/#how-does-tirion-work) it is very important that the initialization of the Tirion object must occur before forking new child processes.
+Otherwise, they would not inherit the group id of the parent process which is needed for [restricting](/tirion-agent#limits) and completely killing the monitored process.

 ## API

 Please have a look at [client.go](/client.go) for a complete API overview of Tirion's Go client library.